tgecho/esimmler.com/content/2020-07-08-building-canrun-part-1.md

 );
 ```

-By deferring evaluation of the `Fork` objects, the end result is that we do as much work to disprove as many goals as possible _before_ we eventually split into an arbitrary number of potential result states.
+By deferring evaluation of the `Fork` objects, we do as much work to disprove as many goals as possible _before_ we eventually split into an arbitrary number of result states.

 The `Fork` trait's `.run(...)` is not invoked until we query for results.
-At that point, we recurse our way through the list of `Fork`s as a queue, branching out at each iteration.
+At that point, we recurse our way through the list of `Fork` items as a queue, branching out at each iteration.

 ```rust
 fn iter_forks(mut self) -> StateIter<'a, D> {